-Beyond the content and the way the training is organised, you want to also look into the trainer’s credential and experience.
+Beyond the content and the way the training is organised, you want to look into the trainer’s credential and experience.
 It is essential for trainers of a coaching programme to be experienced coaches themselves, in order to demonstrate the skills they will teach, observe live coaching sessions, and give feedback to participants.
-They have also have a background in adult education, learning and development or psychology, but the most important is their own coaching experience.
+They can also have a background in adult education, learning and development or psychology, but the most important is their coaching experience.

 What is the training provider offering beyond the coach training?
 This is a question you want to ask, as the training you will attend is just the beginning of your learning as a coach.
 Is the training provider offering services like access to a learning platform, resources, a coaching community?
 Are they providing you with additional resources to support your practice?
 Are they offering mentor coaching and supervision?
 These may be free or come with an alumni discount.

 What is the overall feedback from past participants?
 Instead of looking at each testimonial or review individually, search for patterns.
 What themes do come back across the feedback?